Ronald Acuña Jr. Player Props: Braves vs. Rays

 Ronald Acuña Jr. At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks second, his on-base percentage ranks third, and he is second in the league in slugging.
+- Among the qualifying batters in baseball, his batting average ranks second, his on-base percentage ranks third, and he is second in the league in slugging.

-- Acuna has driven home a run in 35 games this season (40.2%), including more than one RBI in 13.8% of his games and producing three or more of his team's runs on seven occasions..
+- Acuna has had an RBI in 36 games this year (40.9%), including 12 multi-RBI outings (13.6%).
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.